chronicblondiee/searchctl/examples/logstash/advanced-pipelines/README.md

 - Outputs are data-stream based and derive `data_stream.*` from upstream routing.
 Adjust routing rules in `pipeline-route.conf`.
 - On parse failures, events are routed to `pipeline-errors.conf` and indexed into `logs-ingest.errors`.
 - Consider enabling persistent queues for durability in production.

+Security and cloud tips:
+- For HTTPS Elasticsearch endpoints, provide `cacert => "${ES_CACERT}"` in `elasticsearch {}` and set `ES_CACERT` to your CA file.
+- For Elastic Cloud/Serverless, prefer API keys on port 443 and remove basic auth credentials.

 ## How this configuration works